Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 Both teams had runners on in the sixth, seventh and eighth innings, but couldn’t push a run across.

 St. Louis finished 0 for 11 with runners in scoring position, stranding 11 overall.
-The Cardinals went on a 17-game winning streak in September to grab the second wild-card spot, only to see their playoff dreams squelched.
+The Cardinals went on a club-record 17-game winning streak in September to grab the second NL wild card, only to see their October dreams squelched.

 “That’s a clubhouse full of guys that are hurting,” manager Mike Shildt said.